 1. Do I need a "TWIC CARD; What is a "TWIC CARD"?

-(A) This is a "Transportation Workers Identification Card."
+This is a "Transportation Workers Identification Card."
 As of 19 December 2011 all new applicants for a merchant mariner license must hold a valid TWIC card.
-Anyone renewing their captain's license must show a valid or expired copy of their TWIC card..
-See above for renewal information.
+Renewals may be exempt.
+See our page titled "license renewals/ forms" for additional information.
 For more information: http://www.twicinformation.com/twicinfo/

 2. In Florida, does a charter boat need a state fishing license?

 *Four (4) or less customers/*Five (5) to ten (10) customers

 *Contact your local county tax collectors office for the current fishing license fee

 3. Does my original Coast Guard License need to be aboard while I’m chartering?

 YES, the C.F.R. states that the original must be in your possession.

 You need a type I, with reflective tape.
 Inshore, offshore the same plus a personal floatation device light that is C.G. approved under sub. part 161.012, C.F.R. sub chapter C /un-inspected vessels Part 25.25-13 A & B states very clearly that if you are operating beyond the shoreline (meaning coastwise and oceans) you are required to have this light on each personal floatation device (P.F.D.).